MoOyeg/testFlask/README.md

 # testFlask

 ## Test Flask is a simple flask application to show some parts of the OpenShift Application Experience for a Python Application.
-It's been broken down into a series of modules that cover likely Use Cases
+It's been broken down into a series of modules that cover likely Use Cases.

 ----------